denoland/deno/Roadmap.md

 * Threat model:
   * Modifiying/deleting local files
   * Leaking private information
-* By default:
+* Disallowed default:
     * No network access
     * No local write access
     * No non-js extensions
     * No subprocesses
     * No env access
+* Allowed default:
     * Local read access.
     * argv, stdout, stderr, stdin access always allowed.
     * Optional: temp dir by default.
-But what if they create symlinks there?
+(But what if they create symlinks there?)
-* (We could relax by saying, you can get network access first and read access after that.)
 * The user gets prompted when the software tries to do something it doesn't have the privilege for.
 * Have an option to get a stack trace when access is requested.